truecode112/tensorprox/assets/validator.md

 SUBTENSOR_NETWORK = # The network name [test, finney, local]
 SUBTENSOR_CHAIN_ENDPOINT = # The chain endpoint [test if running on test, finney if running on main, custom endpoint if running on local]
 WALLET_NAME = # Name of your wallet (coldkey)
-VALIDATOR_HOTKEY = # Name of your hotkey associated with above wallet VALIDATOR_AXON_PORT = # TCP Port Number.
+HOTKEY = # Name of your hotkey associated with above wallet AXON_PORT = # TCP Port Number.
 The port must be open
 ```

 ## Running